PSMF1: Function

-The 26S proteasome is a multicatalytic proteinase complex with a highly ordered structure composed of 2 complexes, a 20S core and a 19S regulator.
-The 20S core is composed of 4 rings of 28 non-identical subunits; 2 rings are composed of 7 alpha subunits and 2 rings are composed of 7 beta subunits.
+The 26S proteasome is a multicatalytic proteinase complex with a highly ordered structure consisting of two subcomplexes, a 20S core and a 19S regulator.
+The 20S core is made up of 4 rings of 28 non-identical subunits; 2 rings are composed of 7 alpha subunits and 2 rings are composed of 7 beta subunits.
 The 19S regulator is composed of a base, which contains 6 ATPase subunits and 2 non-ATPase subunits, and a lid, which contains up to 10 non-ATPase subunits.
 Proteasomes are distributed throughout eukaryotic cells at a high concentration and cleave peptides in an ATP/ubiquitin-dependent process in a non-lysosomal pathway.
 An essential function of a modified proteasome, the immunoproteasome, is the processing of class I MHC peptides.
-This gene encodes a protein that inhibits the activation of the proteasome by the 11S and 19S regulators.
+PSMF1 encodes a protein termed PI31 that binds to both 20S and 26S proteasomes.
+PI31 was originally identified by its ability to inhibit the hydrolysis of small synthetic peptides in a cell free assay, but it stimulates 26S proteasome activity both in vitro and in vivo.
+PI31 can promote the assembly of 26S proteasomes from 19S and 20S sub-particles, and it also serves as an adapter to couple proteasomes with motor proteins to mediate fast axonal transport in neurons.
+Inactivation of PMSF1 in yeast, plants, fruit flies and mice attenuates protein degradation and stimulates accumulation of ubiquitinated protein aggregates.
+Furthermore, loss of PSMF1 function in mice causes progressive neuronal dysfunction, synaptic degeneration and eventually neuronal cell death.
 Alternative transcript variants have been identified for this gene.